Fighting Voter Suppression

 Know voting rights.
 There are laws in place to make sure all votes count.
 Brush up on Voter Laws for your state.

 Encourage your community to report intimidation to the Election Protection Hotline at 1-866-OUR-VOTE or 1-888-VE-Y-VOTA (en Español).

 Ballot boxes are a safe and easy way to vote-by-mail.
 For the states that have them, they are conveniently located throughout your county.
 Make sure you look up where your closest ballot box is by county/state.

-Use platforms like Zoom to organize your community.
+Use platforms like Zoom in order to organize your community.
 Use digital platforms to answer questions and help people feel confident about voting options in this very important election.